mattshirtliffe/mattshirtliffe.github.io/_posts/2019-09-10-flask-custom-command.markdown

 categories: python
 ---

-In the flask microframework you can add you own custom commands.
+In the flask microframework you can add your own custom commands.

 # create a new user example
 ```python